Iraidge/Signal-Lost/README.md

 ## About the Developer

 **Iraidge** — student and aspiring game designer.
-Signal Lost is my **first-ever Game Jam project**, created for the GitHub Game Off 2025.
 This project was a chance to experiment with **sound-driven gameplay, puzzles, and immersive UI design**.

 ---